I think of myself as facing North, twix land and sea.

 On my back is the warm sunshine of yesteryears.
 Robin Hood’s Bay is my South, where so long ago I fell in love with that village and a beautiful man, though my roots originate much further South.

 On my left are those awesome moors, clad in purple cloaks in Summer and a white mantle in Winter.
 There, is glory.
 And there, sweet sorrow buried on a hillside.

 And on my right, the ebb and flow of the North Sea.
 Its gentle waves and fearful tempests, its constantly changing light, the chiming sound of waves over a shingle beach, those deep and rhythmic blues, the feel of soft sand, and those big skies…

 I was born and grew up in the South of France a long time ago.
-Drawn to art from an early age, I started painting more seriously when I first came to live in England in 1978, having fallen in love with an Englishman and the Yorkshire coast in 1976.
+Drawn to art from an early age, I started painting more seriously when I first came to live in England in 1978.
 I have lived and painted in and around Whitby since then.

 After years of study, from night classes in batik and ceramics to a psychology degree, I became a full-time artist in 2004, selling through galleries in Robin Hood’s Bay and Grosmont, and I’m still exhibiting exclusively in the Yorkshire area.
 Some of my paintings are now in private collections in Australia, Canada, France and the US, as well as in the UK.

 The range of colours and forms found in nature draws me in to explore, express, and thus hopefully share their essential qualities.
 Interested in gardening and botany, working with different media allows me to approach flowers in varied ways.
 Thus pen and ink favour precise botanical studies and watercolour adds to their fragility to achieve a realistic and accurate representation, whilst gouache, oils and acrylic add a bolder dimension to flowers and landscapes.